Club Puebla

-Club Puebla is a Mexican professional football club based in the city of Puebla.
-It competes in Liga MX, the top division of Mexican football.
-Founded in 1944 as Puebla Fútbol Club, and then changed to its current name in 2016.
-Nicknamed La Franja ("The Striped Ones"), the team shirt features a diagonal stripe (traditionally blue on white on the home kit, and a combination of different colors on the away kits) that crosses the chest diagonally from right to left, which is considered a distinctive element of its identity.
+Club Puebla is a professional football club based in Puebla.
+The club competes in Liga MX, the top division of Mexican football, and plays its home matches at Estadio Cuauhtémoc.
+Founded in 1944 as Puebla Fútbol Club, the club changed to its current name in 2016.
+Nicknamed La Franja, the team shirt features a diagonal stripe (traditionally blue on white on the home kit) that crosses the chest diagonally from right to left, which is considered a distinctive part of its identity.

-Puebla has won two Liga MX titles, 5 Copa MX titles, one Campeón de Campeones and one Supercopa MX.
-Internationally, the club won one CONCACAF Champions Cup and also finished as runners-up in the 1991 Copa Interamericana.
+Domestically, Club Puebla has won two Liga MX titles, five Copa MX titles, one Campeón de Campeones and one Supercopa MX.
+Internationally, it has won one CONCACAF Champions Cup and also finished as runners-up in the 1991 Copa Interamericana.